dpi/hux/README.md

 There are a few projects out there that try to introduce an event subscriber driven way of working.
-Hux is an in between solution, allowing the full benefits of dependency injection and class driven logic.
+Hux is an in between solution, allowing the full benefits of dependency injection and class driven logic without going fully in with events.
+Methods can have the same signature as original hook implementations.
+Discovery is automatic, only requiring a hook class to be registered as a tagged Drupal service and initial cache clear.

 Hux is a project specifically designed for developers, allowing hook implementations without needing to define a .module file or any kind of proxy